ewill91/inactivemodel-validations/README.md

 - Validations which cannot validate null fields need some special treatment.
 Currently it is necessary to explicitly return from Validator#validate() if the checked value is null.
 To reduce this boilerplate, it should be handled by the lib.
 Probably some implicit opt-out skip.
+- if validated field is not a primitive, the `value` maybe cannot be of type `Object`?
 - improve validation error messages.
 Add some default text or structure (like in Ruby)
 - decide what to do with exceptions that cause the program to exit
 - Write tests